-SPRING: For people interested in starting in January, completed applications are due by October 15.
+Completed applications are due by October 15.

 1) Your three letters of recommendation should be from individuals familiar with your academic abilities and potential.
 Each recommender should submit their letter online (follow the directions in the online application for how to add your recommenders).
 If for some reason, a recommender cannot submit their letter online, they must send a hard copy letter directly to the address below.

 2) Your official transcripts from all previous colleges and universities (documenting each course taken and all degrees awarded) must be mailed directly from each university to the address below.

 3) The Department of History must also receive your official scores from the Graduate Record Examination General Test (GRE) (we do not require the History Specialty Exam).
 Results should be submitted to IUPUI (school code: 1325) and the History Department (code: 2799 or similar) in order for the department to view your results.
 For more information about the GRE revised General Test, please visit the ETS website.